Coyoacan District Walking Tour, Mexico City

 5) Centennial Garden and Fountain of the Coyotes

-If you seek to escape the bustle and clamor of Mexico City for a few hours for a chance of great lunch/dinner or a nice stroll in the park, or to enjoy some classic Spanish colonial architecture, or to find some cute, easy streets for a walk and photo shooting, you can find it all in the historic part of Coyoacán centered on two large plazas filled with Indian laurel trees, called Plaza del Centenario and Plaza Hidalgo, also known as Jardin del Centenario (Centennial Garden) and Jardín Hidalgo.
+If you’re seeking to escape the bustle and clamor of Mexico City—for a great meal, a relaxing stroll in the park, a dose of classic Spanish colonial architecture, or simply some charming, walkable streets perfect for photography—you’ll find it all in the historic heart of Coyoacán.
+This area is centered on two large plazas filled with Indian laurel trees: Plaza del Centenario and Plaza Hidalgo, also known as Centennial Garden and Hidalgo Garden.

-Another notable landmark here is Los Arcos del Jardin Centenario (the Arches of Centennial Garden).
-Together with the fountain they create a perfect setting for the weekend fun enhanced with various attractions such as music, craft markets, mimes, and street vendors.
+Another notable landmark is the Arches of Centennial Garden.
+Together with the fountain, they create a perfect setting for weekend leisure, enhanced by attractions such as live music, craft markets, mimes, and street vendors.
 The garden was inaugurated in 1921 to commemorate the centenary of Mexican independence.
-The south side of the garden is lined with restaurants and a wide range of bars and cafes, including the well-known Café El Parnaso, offering a choice of Mexican food, ice creams and more.
+The southern side of the garden is lined with restaurants and a wide range of bars and cafés, including the well-known Café El Parnaso, which offers Mexican food, ice cream, and more.

 6) Francisco Sosa Avenue

-Probably the cutest street in the Coyoacán, if not the whole Mexico City, and one of the oldest in Latin America, Francisco Sosa street is named after a writer, poet and journalist Francisco Sosa.
-As if pursuant to his legacy, the street has a truly poetic atmosphere manifested in colorful historic architecture, narrow sidewalks, painted address tiles and signage, cobblestones, huge trees and lush vegetation alongside.
-Thanks to the very little motor traffic, a stroll here feels like walking centuries back into the colonial period, when the road linked the then Coyoacán village to the village of San Ángel.
+Probably the cutest street in Coyoacán—if not all of Mexico City—and one of the oldest in Latin America, Francisco Sosa Street is named after the writer, poet, and journalist Francisco Sosa.
+True to his legacy, the street has a distinctly poetic atmosphere, expressed through its colorful historic architecture, narrow sidewalks, painted address tiles and signage, cobblestones, towering trees, and lush vegetation lining the way.
+Thanks to minimal motor traffic, a stroll here feels like stepping centuries back into the colonial period, when the road linked the village of Coyoacán to the village of San Ángel.

-Pretty quiet compared to most places in Mexico City, this avenue has a charming old world vibe, and is a great way to discover Coyoacán, especially in the morning, if you walk it West to East and then sit at a cafe on the lovely main plaza.
-The neighborhood abounds in nice cafes and restaurants, and has a great number of fruit carts along the way, so you can eat as you walk.
-It is also cool for a memorable photoshoot!
+Quieter than most areas of Mexico City, this avenue has a charming old-world vibe and is a wonderful way to discover Coyoacán, especially in the morning.
+The neighborhood abounds with pleasant cafés and restaurants, and there are plenty of fruit carts along the way, making it easy to snack as you walk.
+It’s also an excellent spot for a memorable photo shoot.

 Walking Tours in Mexico City, Mexico